UPRI-earthquake/upri-earthquake.github.io/doc/installing-rshake-client.md

 ## 3. Access the EarthquakeHub Client

 After about 5 minutes, your device will finish initialization.
-Open a web browser and enter the address [rs.local:3000](https://rs.local:3000).
+Open a web browser and enter the address <a href="https://rs.local:3000" target="_blank">rs.local:3000.</a>

 You should see the EarthquakeHub client interface.
 Congratulations, you've successfully installed the client software!
 ![image](_build/html/assets/installing-earthquakehub/2.2.png)

-Next, proceed to the [next tutorial](https://alyssapatricia.github.io/ui/sending-data-to-ehub-network.html) to learn how to send data to the EarthquakeHub network.
+Next, proceed to the [next tutorial](upri-earthquake.github.io/sending-data-to-ehub-network.html) to learn how to send data to the EarthquakeHub network.